HGCN-GJS: Hierarchical Graph Convolutional Network with Groupwise Joint Sampling for Trajectory Prediction: Results

 \subsubsection{Joint sampling vs. independent sampling}

-To show the advantage of joint sampling, we compared trajectory samples generated by joint sampling and independent sampling.
-Fig. \ref{fig:sampling_result} shows representative examples for two pedestrian travelling together.
-The model with independent sampling generates trajectories that often diverge (blue) or intersect (cyan and green).
-Trajectories of the two pedestrians generated by joint sampling tend to remain side-by-side and maintain the same speed, consistent with our expectations.
+We compared trajectory samples generated by joint sampling and independent sampling.
+Fig. \ref{fig:sampling_result} shows representative examples for two pedestrians travelling together.
+In the upper pair of examples, the model with independent sampling generates trajectories that often diverge (blue) or intersect (cyan and green).
+Similar results can be observed in the bottom pair of examples.
+Trajectories generated by joint sampling tend to remain side-by-side and maintain the same speed.

+Our proposed joint sampling within groups lies as at an intermediate point between independent sampling for all pedestrians and a single latent variable which introduces coupling between the trajectories of groups that are very far apart from each other.
+To compare, we further calculated the collision rates for different methods.
+As shown in Table \ref{tab:collison-rate}, HGCN-GJS (joint sampling within groups) achieves the lowest rate compared with HGCN (independent sampling) and SGAN (joint sampling among all pedestrians).

-To show the improvement, as we increase the correlation within each group, we set the $\rho$ in Eqn. (\ref{eqn:corr}) to 0, 0.2, 0.5, 0.7, 0.9, and 1 respectively.
+To show the influence of the correlation within each group, we set the $\rho$ in Eqn. (\ref{eqn:corr}) to 0, 0.2, 0.5, 0.7, 0.9, and 1 respectively.
 The average ADE and FDE of models trained with different $\rho$ settings are shown in Fig. \ref{fig:corr}.
 With the increase of $\rho$, both ADE and FDE decrease.
-When the correlation coefficient was equal to 1, we obtained the best result.
-Compared with the model with independent sampling, the average ADE and FDE of our proposed model is 5.1\% and 7.2\% smaller, respectively.
+Compared with the model with independent sampling, the average ADE and FDE of our proposed model is 9.3\% and 12.6\% smaller.